amyzyck/AmyZyck_Notebook/_posts/2019-07-16-Testing-Soft-and-Hard-Homogenization-Round-4.md

 Testing the soft and hard homogenization protocol on extra molecular samples from the December recovery time period of the Holobiont Integration project.
 2 *M. capitata* and 2 *P. acuta* fragments were randomly chosen from ATAC treatment 20181215.
 These four fragments were used on 20190715 and 20190716.

-Changes for round 4:
-- No heat to lyse step because the heating might be contributing to the RNA degradation
-- just 1 fragment clipping because the RNA DNA shield might be overloaded with more than one clipping

 | Extraction # | Coral ID | Species     | Homogenization |
 |--------------|----------|-------------|----------------|
 | 1            | 1123     | Montipora   | Soft           |